Carreau/ipython-wiki/IPEP-13:-Updating-the-Message-Spec.md

 For all of these cases, the only option is to do the entire HTML rendering kernel-side, and use raw HTML-reprs.
 This sucks quite a bit, but I don't have a good answer for it.
 Perhaps the JSON reprs / jsplugins are going to be the only way to do this sort of thing.

+## payload keys

+Currently, display payloads list the full object path of the source, which doesn't make any sense.
+It should be a simple identifier, so that moving the implementation does not need to be reflected in the frontend.